-- W – (Workout) Pick a yoga practice usually from The Yoga Goddess Academy Membership library
+- W – (Workout) Pick a yoga practice.

 - E – (Enlighten) Practice a guided meditation or use this time to visualize the life I want to have.

-- R – (Read) Read for a few minutes usually a book from one of the book clubs I’m a part of or something that will inspire me throughout my day.
+- R – (Read) Read for a few minutes from a book that will inspire me throughout my day.